Investigation for Vladimir Putin’s 70th birthday

 The aging Putin is now accompanied by a huge team of doctors, including a surgeon-oncologist

 In the west of Moscow, in Krylatskoe, there is a huge area occupied by the Central Clinical Hospital (CCH).
 It is this medical institution that is responsible for the health of top officials — there are VIP rooms, special communications and security.
 It is here, in what one of the Project’s interlocutors calls the “department of personal doctors” that Putin has been paying visits more and more often over the years.
 The interlocutor described how the hospital bosses greet him on arrival, and then place him in the hands of the doctors who are assigned to the president.
-One such doctor, for example, has long been Dmitri Verbovoy. he was remembered by one former and one current Kremlin official × Apparently, he is a resuscitation specialist; at least the Internet lists him as the author of a manual on emergency care for acute illnesses, injuries and poisonings.
+One such doctor, for example, has long been Dmitri Verbovoy.

 Apparently, he is a resuscitation specialist; at least the Internet lists him as the author of a manual on emergency care for acute illnesses, injuries and poisonings.
 Apparently, Verbovoy treated Putin well — he made his medic first an honored doctor of Russia, then the deputy head of his medical department, and then his deputy chief of medical affairs.